 As a married man with a full time job, I find that I have less and less time to devote to videogames.
 I love modern games like the Uncharted and Assassin’s Creed series and thoroughly enjoy playing and immersing myself into these worlds.
 Sadly, I don’t have 40 extra hours a week to devote to such in-depth games on a regular basis.
 It is for this reason that I have embraced the retrogaming world.
 Games that one can simply pick up, mess around with for 20 minutes and put down again very much have their place in the gaming world.
 Simpler games should not be sniffed at!

 Hudson’s Adventure Island is a side-scrolling platform game adapted from the arcade game Wonder Boy.
 It was developed and published by Hudson Soft, released in Japan in 1986, North America in 1987, and Europe in 1992 under the title of Adventure Island Classic.
 Versions can be found on the NES, MSX, Game Boy, Gamate, Game Boy Advance, Game Cube and PlayStation 2.
-I reviewed the NES version.
+For this review, I played the NES version.

 You play as Master Higgins (Master Wigins in the UK and Takahashi Meijin in Japan), who has travelled to an island in the South Pacific to rescue Princess Leilani (sometimes known as Tina) from the Evil Witch Doctor.
 Along the way you need to eat fruit that appear out of the ether in order to keep your energy levels up.
 However, if you get touched by an enemy, you instantly die.

 You run from left to right running through forests, mountains and caves, jumping to avoid your enemies.
 Along the way you will find eggs that contain bonus items to help you on your way.
 These items include:

 Stone axes – Which can be used to throw at the enemies